ufna/VaFogOfWar/README.md

 Plugin is released for free without any limitations, you can use it and modify as you want.
 Feel free to post your comments and feedback.

-Demo content is not provided, but it's planned to be released at the Unreal Marketplace as separate paid package.
+Demo content is not provided, but it's released as separate paid demo project here: https://gum.co/TFflr .
+It's also planned to be released at the Unreal Marketplace a bit later.

 ## Legal info